lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 1) he suffered what we suffered, so that he understood pain in sin;
 2) he was the high priest and the sacrifice.

+Moses can't be the sacrifice to the Israelite.

+Two books: The book of life and the lamb's book of life

 <h1 id="Header_2"><span class = "overline">2023-05-26</span></h1>

 Point #1: The book of Hebrews to the New Testment is like the book of Deuteronomy to Torah.
 Both of them restate what are important in belief foundation.